 Introduction

-Scalp cooling has been used to mitigate chemotherapy-induced alopecia (CIA), but few studies have been conducted on Asian patients.
+Scalp cooling has been used to mitigate chemotherapy-induced alopecia (CIA), but few studies have been conducted in Asian patients.
 The purpose of this study is to evaluate the effectiveness of the Paxman cooling system in Japanese women with breast cancer undergoing (neo)adjuvant chemotherapy.

 Methods